-You can explore designated rivers here, and learn about upcoming events to celebrate the 50th Anniversary of the Wild & Scenic River Act, as well as ways to participate, by visiting the 50th Anniversary Toolkit.
+You can explore designated rivers here, and learn about upcoming events including select rivers/trail anniversary events, to celebrate the 50th Anniversary of the Wild & Scenic River Act, as well as ways to participate, by visiting the 50th Anniversary Toolkit.

 The Wild & Scenic Rivers Act safeguards the free-flowing character of rivers by precluding them from being dammed, while allowing for the public to enjoy them.
 It encourages river management that crosses political boundaries, and promotes public participation to develop goals for protecting streams.